PacktPublishing/Mastering-Embedded-Linux-Programming-Third-Edition/README.md

 texinfo unzip wget xz-utils
 ```

 **Page 28**: The `bin/ct-ng build` command fails for three reasons.
 First, it cannot download the `isl-0.20` source tarball.
 Next, it cannot download the `expat-2.2.6` source tarball.
-Lastly, it cannot compile `binutils` becasue "error: 'string' in namespace 'std' does not name a type".
+Lastly, it cannot compile `binutils` becasue `"error: 'string' in namespace 'std' does not name a type"`.
 The fix for the first two errors is to download the `isl-0.20` and `expat-2.2.6` source tarballs from different hosts.

 ```bash
 $ cd ~/src